Are you looking to start a natural beauty product business?

 Tony & Faye Ouyang, founder of Doppeltree | Doppelgänger Goods dives deep into the process of designing and prototyping their product:

-We source our products primarily from China, via a network of trusted manufacturers that we’ve vetted, and some that we’ve also visited in person.
-Faye grew up in China and has over 10+ years of experience working with OEM/ODM suppliers on sourcing and new product development via her day job, so finding a high-quality manufacturer wasn’t too difficult for us.
-Day-to-day we spend most of our energy ensuring that they meet the highest quality standards of production and are able to source ingredients that are all-natural, sustainable, and organic, whenever possible.
+We source our products primarily from a network of trusted manufacturers near Hong Kong that we’ve personally vetted in person.
+Faye grew up in China and has over 10+ years of experience working with OEM/ODM suppliers on sourcing and new product development via her day job, so finding a reputable high-quality manufacturer wasn’t too difficult.
+Day-to-day we spend most of our energy ensuring that they meet the highest quality standards of production and are able to source ingredients that are all-natural, sustainable, organic, and have all required certifications from recognized international organizations.

 From a very high level, we start our product selection process based on what fits into the overall brand, and also ideally, products that we can source from our existing and trusted manufacturing partners.